|

 Draw the three additional resonance structures for the cation to the right.

-- Balancing Chemical Equations - an equation template has been developed that contains 4 pieces of information for each chemical species . . . two required: coefficient and chemical formula . . . . two optional: charge and physical state.
 Instructors can easily customize this template such that the first assignment may require the student to enter just the coefficient; a second assignment may require the student to enter the chemical formula and coefficient, a third assigment may require the student to enter an ionic equation (students must supply the charges and physical states), and a fourth assigment may require the student to enter a net ionic equation.

 - Multiple Short Answers - this problem type is used for multi-part questions like . . . .